DataDog/integrations-extras/steadybit/README.md

 [Steadybit][1] is a chaos engineering platform allowing you to simulate turbulent conditions in a controlled way, to improve system reliability and guide your organization to better incident management.

 The Steadybit integration uses the status of Datadog monitors within chaos engineering experiments.
-This integration provides your team insight into chaos engineering activity such as the experiments environment, start and end time, and the result of the experiment through Datadog events.
+This integration provides your team insight into chaos engineering activity such as the experiment's environment, start and end time, and the result of the experiment through Datadog events.

 ## Setup